 Let’s Talk Runaway Prevention is an interactive 14 module curriculum intended to build life skills; increase knowledge about runaway resources and prevention; educate about alternatives to running away; and encourage youth and adults to access and seek help from trusted community members.

 This course provides participants with increased understanding of who LGBTQIA+ youth are, the issues and problems they face and how to work with them effectively.
-Participants will increase their knowledge of sexual identity, the coming out process, psychosocial risk factors, and best practice guidelines and skills for individual working with LGBTQ youth.
+Participants will increase their knowledge of Sexual Orientation, Gender Identity & Expression (SOGIE), the “coming out” process, psychosocial risk factors, and best practices, and skills for individual working with LGBTQIA+ youth.

 Supporting LGBTQIA+ Youth in Foster Care